michalhercik/exploring-music-genre-classification/readme.md

 ensembles of ML algorithms but chasing higher accuracies on a dataset that is not a good representation of a real world is a questionable goal.

-I have also tried some testing with random data downloaded from [Pixabay](https://pixabay.com/music/) *TODO: describe* and the result were shockingly bad.
-From each downloaded audio is used only first *30s* and it is preprocessed as described in [Data preprocessing](#data-preprocessing) section.
-To make prediction audio segments of the same file are combined together either by averaging or choosing maximal value.
-The next table shows prediction results for each genre.
+I have also tried some testing with data downloaded from [Pixabay](https://pixabay.com/music/).
+I searched for each genre on the website and picked an one audio file that sounded as the genre I searched for.
+The prediction results can be seen in the table below displaying name of the audio, expected genre, and predicted probability of each genre.

 | Name | Genre | blues | classical | country | disco | hiphop | jazz | metal | pop | reggae | rock |
 |------|-------|-------|-----------|---------|-------|--------|------|-------|-----|--------|------|